aws-samples/iam-policy-tester-pipeline/README.md

 #### 3. Add a new remote

-From your terminal application, within the `sample-lambda` directory, execute the following command:
+From your terminal application, within the `SampleLambda` directory, execute the following command:

 ```console
 git init && git remote add AWSCodeCommit HTTP_CLONE_URL_FROM_STEP_2